Crafts for pre-schoolers

 When it's hot outside the kids will love to play with this water wall.
 Plastic bottles are fastened to a fence or wall at an angle, so that water pours from the top to the bottom in a cascading water fall.

 Kids young and old love to paint, and what could be better than homemade finger paint.
-You will find an easy recipe on hellobee and the kids can have hours of fun.
+To make the finger paint you will need:

 Play I Spy with your very own super-special glasses.
 Made using egg cartons, some pipe cleaners and beads, mom will help you to make these glasses and you will find instructions on crafts by amanda.